Sequedex classifies DNA sequences:

 - R&D Magazine recognized Sequedex as one of the 100 most significant inventions of the year with an R&D 100 award.

-- Publishing open-source database writing code so you can roll your own if you want.
+- Open database writing code so you can roll your own.

 - Ability to characterize biodiversity (alpha diversity) of a metagenome using signatures.